on-device-ml/llamaratti/README.md

 $(PROJECT_DIR)/../../llama.cpp/build/common
 </pre>

-4. Important: If you're switching between llama.cpp versions and having crashes/other issues, try deleting the **Builds** and **DerivedData** folders in the llamaratti projects prior to doing a full rebuild
+4. Important: If you're switching between llama.cpp versions and having crashes/other issues, try deleting the **Builds** and **DerivedData** folders from both the llamaratti and lr-mtmd-cli projects prior to performing a full rebuild

 5. Enabling the SYS TEMP Gauge (llamartti Obj-C)
 The SYS TEMP gauge gets its temperature reading from the system battery, which means its supported on M-series Silicon MacBooks.